In my view, this traditional Irish cake is best enjoyed with a nice cup of tea.

 - Pinch salt, omit if using salted butter

-- 12 regular slices of white bread or any leftover bread.
+- 12 regular slices white bread or any leftover bread.

 - 1/2 cup light brown sugar

-- To Make Pastry - Use a large mixing bowl, combine the flour and salt and blend in the cold butter, bind the mixture together with the cold water.
-Divide the pastry in half, and wrap one of the halves in plastic wrap and refrigerate for later use.
-On a floured surface, thinly roll out the remaining pastry and line the base of a greased rectangular 11x7x1/1/2 inch (28x18x4 cm) cake tin.
+- Make the pastry: In a large mixing bowl, combine the flour and salt and blend in the cold butter, bind the mixture together with the cold water.
+Divide the pastry in half, wrap one of the halves in plastic wrap and refrigerate for later use.
+On a floured surface, thinly roll out the remaining pastry and line the base of a greased rectangular 11x7x1.5 inch (28x18x4 cm) cake tin.
 Refrigerate while you are preparing the filling.

-- For filling - Soak the bread slices in the strongly brewed tea; mash very well with a fork until smooth.
-Stir in the sugar, the dried fruit, and mixed spice (or cinnamon, if using) and set aside for an hour or two to let the dried fruit plump up.
+- Make the filling: Soak the bread slices in the strongly brewed tea; mash very well with a fork until smooth.
+Stir in the sugar, the dried fruit, and mixed spice (or cinnamon, if using) and set aside for 1 to 2 hours to let the dried fruit plump up.
 You may also, if you wish, leave this refrigerated overnight.

-- To assemble - Remove pastry lined pan and remaining pastry half from refrigerator.
+- Assemble the cake: Remove the pastry-lined pan and the remaining pastry half from the refrigerator.
 Spread the filling on the pastry base.
-Roll out remaining pastry, and place it over the filling.
+Roll out the remaining pastry, and place it over the filling.
 Prick the pastry top all over gently with a fork.
 Press well down and brush the top with a little cold milk.
-Bake at 400 degrees F / 200C/ or Gas Mark 6, for approximately 30 minutes or until pastry crust is golden brown.
-Remove cake from the oven and place on a cooling rack; allow to cool completely in the tin.
+Bake at 400 degrees F / 200C/ Gas Mark 6, for approximately 30 minutes or until the pastry crust is golden brown.
+Remove the cake from the oven and place it on a cooling rack; allow it to cool completely in the tin.
 When ready to serve, cut into slices or squares - and enjoy.

-You may choose to use a low-fat margarine product,instead of butter.
+If you'd prefer not to use butter, you may substitute low-fat margarine.
 This will alter the above nutritional values accordingly.